noon92/luckfox/README.md

 </ol>
 <p>Reboot timing is set in <code>crontab</code>.
 Time logic is in <code>/etc/rc.local</code>.</p>
 <h3 id="networking">Networking</h3>
-<p>There are three methods to get online:</p>
+<p>There are three methods to get online.</p>
 <ol>
-<li>RDNIS via usb - <a href="https://web.archive.org/web/20241006173648/https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-Network-Sharing-1/">see this guide</a>.
-Note that in the preconfigured images USB is set to host mode, so you’ll have to switch back to peripheral with <code>sudo luckfox-config</code>.</li>
 <li>Ethernet over USB - most adapters should be supported, but I’ve only tested the RTL8152 chipset.</li>
-<li>Preconfigured ubuntu images: ethernet via the castellated pins at the bottom of the board.
+<li>Preconfigured Ubuntu images: ethernet via the castellated pins at the bottom of the board.
 See pinout at the bottom of this readme.
-Note that the MAC address for onboard ethernet is 1a:cf:50:33:5f:92 - if you need to change this, <code>sudo nano /etc/network/interfaces</code>.</li>
+Note that the MAC address for onboard ethernet is hardcoded to 1a:cf:50:33:5f:92 - if you need to change this, <code>sudo nano /etc/network/interfaces</code>.</li>
+<li>USB wifi!
+Still a work in progress, but working with a couple different chipsets so far.
+Note we’re using wpa_supplicant, as networkmanager (nmcli) caused hard crashes.</li>
+<li>RDNIS via usb - <a href="https://web.archive.org/web/20241006173648/https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-Network-Sharing-1/">see this guide</a>.
+Note that in the preconfigured images USB is set to host mode, so you’ll have to switch back to peripheral with <code>sudo luckfox-config</code>.
+This is not really recommended, but can be used in a pinch.</li>
 </ol>
 <h3 id="supported-hardware">Supported hardware</h3>
 <p>The following hardware is confirmed working with the linked Ubuntu images.</p>